 range attribute might control the number of weeks/months of events to show.

 * – Alias defaults can be registered to optionally force a defined value, regardless of the shortcode-passed value.

 I’m referring to this plugin as an API, because it simply offers the functionality; no UI or options.

 The plugin introduces a few new functions which aim to follow the existing Shortcode API as closely as possible.

-For more information, see the documentation.
-(Coming soon)
+For more information, read the documentation.

 View the source or contribute on GitHub!